Olaplex Just Launched The Product Everyone Has Been Asking For

-For a hair-care brand, Olaplex has a lot to offer.
-It's a label best known for its hero mask (the reparative No 3 Hair Perfector), but there are conditioners, serums, oils, and an aerosol dry shampoo as well.
+For a haircare brand, Olaplex has a lot to offer.
+It's a label best known for its hero mask (the reparative No 3 Hair Perfector), but there are conditioners, serums, oils, and a dry shampoo, too.
 However, what's new to the Olaplex label falls into a product category that we almost can't believe that the brand — known for damage repair — waited until 2023 to release: a heat protectant.

-This is not just any average heat protectant that acts as a spray-able insurance policy when hitting your hair with high heat.
-This blowout spray promises good hair: lightweight volume (think bouncy blowout minus the rollers), protection from heat and humidity (cuts frizz) for soft hair that stays that way without having to layer on additional serums, oils, gels, or flyaway creams.
-For summer, it sounds like a magic bullet styling product.

 Advertisement